 Enhancing Healthcare Team Outcomes

 The diagnosis and management of infectious endocarditis can represent a prolonged and complex process.
-Efficient, safe, and effective patient care is best accomplished by the early involvement of a multi-disciplinary team that includes cardiology, cardiothoracic surgery, infectious diseases, with the primary care provider.
+Efficient, safe, and effective patient care is best accomplished by the early involvement of an interprofessional team that includes cardiology, cardiothoracic surgery, infectious diseases, and a primary care provider.
 Although most cases may be addressed with antibiotics alone, intra-cardiac complications or evidence of peripheral embolization should prompt surgical consultation.
 Patients with infectious endocarditis secondary to intravenous drug use should receive inpatient counseling as well as access to outpatient treatment and addiction centers.
 Overall, early diagnosis and guideline-directed management can help limit the morbidity and mortality of this disease.